Preparing for an interview

 For information about what you can do in advance to increase your chances at an interview - including making a good impression, planning beforehand and preparing questions and answers, follow this link.

-You can also check the top 10 questions that come up most regularly at interviews.
+You can also check the top common interview questions that come up most regularly at interviews.

 You can get advice on how to prepare for interviews from National Careers Service advisers.
 They can help you to understand what employers are looking for and help you to sell your experience.
 You can speak to a careers coach on 0800 100 900.

-Interviews can be face to face, by teleephone or online.
+Interviews can be face to face, by telephone or online.

 Face to face interviews